johnatas-x/Jean-Piarre-Foucault/README.md

 | Init project      | `./scripts/init.sh`                           |
 | Check quality     | `./scripts/quality.sh`                        |
 | Force update data | `make drush crun import_dynamic_data --force` |

+## Any other cool stuff? 🍿
+Sure.

+On the web container, zsh (with Oh My Zsh) is installed.
+So you can use it like `docker exec -it jean-piarre-foucault_php zsh`.
+> [!NOTE]
+> For now my .zshrc is loaded with my theme and my aliases, but you will soon be able to configure yours!

 ## Disclaimer
 This is a **fun project** – no financial advice here.
 And as for winning, well, *good luck*. 🎰